theproductiveprogrammer/express-clean-logger/README.md

 ```

+Remember to set the logger middleware before any actual processing (including `express.static()`).

-You can also log to a file (which will rollover ever 10,000 logs)
+You can also log to a file (which will rollover every 10,000 logs)

 ```javascript
 app.use(clogger("/var/logs/myapp.log"))